 Many of the inputs for the db_object_child model are similar to those used by the db_object model so in this help we don't go into details on these common inputs.
 Instead, the focus of this help will be to describe the additional inputs that are specific to the db_object_child model.

 The collection name is used in error messages that refer to the collection of db_object rows managed by the db_object_child class.
 If you wish to translate this collection name into multiple languages it should be preceded by colon (:).
 The colon should be followed by the name of a field within a translation class.
 If you have not specified a translation class, this defaults to the name of the class itself.
 You can also override the class by using the format :translation_class->variable.

 When this feature is checked, multiple table rows will be inserted using a single SQL insert statement.
-While this is more efficient than doing multiple inserts it could be problematic to use this feature.
+While this is more efficient than performing multiple consecutive insert operations, it could be problematic to utilize this feature.
 The main drawback of choosing this option is that PDO is not capable of returning all of the auto-generated keys created during a combined insert statement.
 Therefore, the db_object must assume that these auto-generated keys are sequential.
 While this is generally the case, it is not guaranteed.
 This really only matters in situations where the user decides to perform an update immediately after performing the insert.
 In such a case, and if the auto-generated keys were not sequential, an SQL error might occur when the user performs the update.

 In summary, this option should be chosen in situations where high performance is important or in cases where users are unlikely to perform an update on an object that was just inserted.

 Also note that the database you are using must support the ability to insert multiple database rows in one statement.
 This is indicated using the combine_inserts value set by the database adapter class.
 The Combine Insert value set in the object parameter will be overruled in cases where the database does not support this feature.